The Journey so far...

 2014 saw the band continue with this new momentum.
 A planned release of live tracks from the album tour turned into another full album entitled “Between Wine And Blood” - this time a hybrid - half live but with also six new studio songs recorded in the same way as BDAW and once again mixed by Joe Barresi.
 The release coincided with the release of “Between Dog and Wolf – The New Model Army Story”, a feature-length documentary film about the band’s history, made over the preceding four years by award-winning BBC/Channel Four director, Matt Reid.
 The film premiered at festivals in Montreal, London and Thessaloniki and had a series of screenings at cinemas in the UK.
 Further cinema screenings and a full DVD release followed.

 Then, at the end of the year, the band did their accustomed run of Christmas shows in cities across Europe taking ideas they had previously touched upon - playing double sets and adding guest musicians - but took them further.
-Joining them were old friends Mark Feltham and Ed Alleyne Johnson but also a small string section (Tobias Unterberg and Shir-Ran Yinon from Ensemble Melancholia), a harpist (Ceri’s brother Tom, from Florence And The Machine), and an extra drummer, Andy Woodard from Adam Ant’s band.
+Joining them were not only old friends, Mark Feltham and Ed Alleyne Johnson, but also a small string section (Tobias Unterberg and Shir-Ran Yinon from Ensemble Melancholia), a harpist (Ceri’s brother Tom, from Florence And The Machine), and an extra drummer, Andy Woodard from Adam Ant’s band.
 The shows turned into 170 minute spectaculars, with more than 30 songs drawn from all different eras of their catalogue and often rearranged for the new ensemble.
 These were recorded for a limited special edition multi CD/DVD release of “Between Wine And Blood – Live”.

-In April 2018, the band came up with a new idea that immediately seemed so obvious that they were amazed that, to the best of their knowledge, no band has ever done it before: every band has had the experience of moments when the audience sings the words to favourite songs, so in April 2018, New Model Army did a weekend of just this at the beautiful Round Chapel in Hackney.
+In April 2018, the band came up with a new idea that immediately seemed so obvious that they were amazed that, to the best of their knowledge, no band has ever done it before: every band has had the experience of moments when the audience sings the words to favourite songs, so in April 2018, New Model Army did a weekend of just this, at the beautiful Round Chapel in Hackney.
 These “Nights of a Thousand Voices” were not concerts as such, but community singing events for people who came from all over the world for love of the band’s songs, for the love of singing and for the feeling of singing together with others.
 For those lucky enough to get tickets, it was a totally unique experience.
 For others it was captured for a double CD and DVD.

 "New Model Army is a remarkable band - as hungry and focused as ever, with a continually regenerating audience and insatiable creative ambition..."